 Recipes Using the Yogurt

-If you have made a basic yogurt with just milk and yogurt, treat it as you would plain yogurt you purchased from the store—from a healthy breakfast to a nutritious snack to incorporating in recipes.
-Mix with a drizzle of honey and top with berries, or sprinkle a little cinnamon and add some nuts for a more savory treat.
-Use in a salad dressing in place of mayonnaise or as part of a marinade for grilled chicken.
+If you have made a basic yogurt with just milk and yogurt, treat it as you would plain yogurt you purchased from the store.
+It can be incorporated into many recipes.
+Mix it with a drizzle of honey and top with berries, or sprinkle a little cinnamon and add some nuts for a more savory treat.
+Use it in a salad dressing in place of mayonnaise or as part of a marinade for grilled chicken.
 You can also use plain yogurt as a coating for fried foods and an ingredient in baked goods.